 We are incredibly proud to be partner with MASIC and the essential work it does to educate the profession, raise the issue of birth injury in new mothers and look to reduce the occurrence of this traumatic injury"

 Suzanne White, head of clinical negligence at Leigh Day

 Read our guide for parents whose child has suffered a brain injury at birth

-If you a bringing a claim on behalf of your child, the three year period to start a claim starts begins from when your child turns 18 and ends when they turn 21, unless your child does not have mental capacity.
-If your child does not have mental capacity, then there is no time limit to make a claim.
+If your child does not have mental capacity, there is no time limit to make a claim.
 If your child has passed away due to stillbirth or neonatal death, you have three years from the date of death to make a claim.